jupyterlab/extension-examples/advanced/kernel-messaging/README.md

 This example is structured in four files:

-- `index.ts`: the JupyterLab frontend plugin that initializes the plugin and registers commands, add a menu entry and a launcher item,
+- `index.ts`: the JupyterLab frontend plugin that initializes the plugin and registers commands, add a menu entry and a launcher item
 - `panel.ts`: a panel class that is responsible to initialize and hold the kernel session, widgets and model
 - `model.ts`: a KernelModel class that is responsible to execute code on the kernel and to store the execution result
 - `widget.tsx`: a KernelView class that is responsible to provide visual elements that trigger the kernel model and display its results